CuriousNikhil/AsynKio/README.md

         }
     }

 Yes, that's it.
-No retrofit.
+No livedata.md.
 No Volley.
 Java/Kotlin are very bad at handling the http requests, but still `Asynkio` is the optimal way.
 No extra overhead, Seriously...No bullshit!

 Another example